• Skip to primary navigation

 Crispy salmon buddha bowl ingredients on benchtop

-• Jasmine rice (or rice of choice)
+• Jasmine rice (or rice of your choice)

-• Mixed leaves
+• Mixed greens

-• Edamame boiled
+• Edamame, boiled

-• Avocado sliced
+• Avocado, sliced

-• Salmon fillets
+• Salmon fillets (opt for wild salmon if possible)

-• Black sesame seeds (optional)
+• Black sesame seeds (optional, for garnish)

 • Miso paste